vishvAsa/kalpAntaram/dharmaH/vishvAsaH/visheSha-dharmaH/clan/theory/_index.md

 varNa/ jAti = (social role/ hereditary caste) system.

+## Naturalness
+jAti is a natural and useful adaptation in a mixed population.
+Such setups have been observed in other cultures and species (ants, bees ..).

+Animal observations considered separately.

 ## Theoretical Structure
 - A chAturvarNya universalism.
 The dharmashAstra-s claimed to explain the origin of EVERY SINGLE population they were aware of - out of admixture and fall of the 4 original varNa-s.
 According to the early smRti-s there was no fifth ([PVK1](http://i.imgur.com/l0XuhbQ.jpg), [PVK2](http://i.imgur.com/LRHL6vV.jpg)).
 This is a sort of universally applicable framework.
 They had various  (sometimes peripherally incompatible) theories for their origins, and the ultimate varNa assignment was very very clear.
 Even the deities had varNa-s \[[PVK](https://archive.org/stream/historyofdharmas029210mbp#page/n99/mode/2up)\] assigned to them!
 - The 4 main varNa-s were the brAhmaNa-s, kShatriya-s, vaishya-s (ie dvija-s) and shUdras, who were of two major categories - aniravasita and niravasita.